cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 We schedule major releases with breaking changes approximately every 3 months.

 If there is a significant bug outside of our release schedule then we release a patch as soon as possible.

+## {% fa fa-angle-right %} What information is captured or transmitted when using the Cypress Test Runner?

+The Cypress Test Runner runs locally so no data is sent to Cypress aside from exception data, which can be disabled using the instructions {% url "here" https://docs.cypress.io/guides/getting-started/installing-cypress.html#Opt-out-of-sending-exception-data-to-Cypress %}.